tanmaydubey1947/revisionHelper/README.md

 ## Features

 - **Add Question:** Allows users to add new questions with details like question name, topic, source, and tags.
-- **Get Question:** Queries questions based on selected topic and tags and displays the results in a table format.
+- **Get Question:** Queries questions based on selected topics and tags and displays the results in a table format.

 ## Usage